nrlnishan/ViewPager-Swift/Readme.md

 3. That's it

 1.
  During its initialization, default options are set for view pager.
-So just this single line is enough if you want to use default configuration
+So just this single line is enough if you want to use default configuration.
 ```
 let myOptions= ViewPagerOptions()
 ```